oldu73/doc/docs/javascript/training/16-project-blog/aws-02-create-item.md

 2. Select [New Stage] from the Deploy Stage drop-down list.
 3. Enter dev in the Stage Name field.
 4. Select Deploy.
-5. Copy and save the URL next to Invoke URL (you will need this later).
+5. Copy the URL next to Invoke URL (you will need this later) and save.

 ### API validation